Map of India in the Classical Age, 500 BCE

 Some of these states, however, were not kingdoms, but were ruled by groups of nobles.
 Modern scholars have labelled these state “republics”.
 These tended to be established in the mountainous fringes of the Ganges plain, where, in landscapes of hills and valleys, centralised authority could not prevail against the entrenched power of local clan chiefs.
 These states were governed by councils of nobles, and formed the only republics to flourish in the ancient world outside the Mediterranean.

 The traditional Vedic religion was a communal one, well adapted to small-scale tribal societies but less so to the larger, more complex ones that were emerging in ancient India at this period of history.
 A growing number of merchants, officials and other urban-base people began looking for a more personal religious experience, one which would speak to their individual need for salvation.
 Moreover, by the 6th century BCE the old religion had become characterised by a high degree of ceremonial.
 This gave a dominant place to the priests of the Brahmin caste, and some leading members of the evolving society were uncomfortable and felt the need to challenge the Brahmins’ monopoly over spiritual matters.

 These tensions had a profoundly creative impact on the religious life of ancient India by producing two new religions, Jainism and Buddhism.
 Jainism was founded by Mahariva (“The Great Hero”, lived c.
-540-468 BC).
+540-468 BCE).
 He emphasised an aspect already present in early Hinduism, non-violence to all living things.
 The Jains also promoted the renunciation of worldly desires and an ascetic way of life, sometimes to the point of self-torture.

 Buddhism was founded by Gautama Siddharta, the Buddha (“The Enlightened One”, lived c.
-565 to 485 BC).
+565 to 485 BCE).
 He came to believe that extreme asceticism was not a fruitful basis for a spiritual life.
 However, like Jains, Buddhists believed that the release from worldly desires was the way to salvation.
 In daily life, Buddhists emphasised the importance of ethical behaviour.